 Need immediate help?

 Do you have a few questions that may be simple to answer?
 Need a simple definition?
 Have a couple of minutes and want to learn more about the labs?
 Visit with an ETC virtually right now!
-Someone is available to help from Monday to Friday, 9 am to 5 pm, Arizona time.
+Someone is available to help Monday, Wednesday and Friday, 9 am to 5 pm, Arizona time.

 Want more assistance?